-The following management's discussion and analysis, of operating results and financial position is supplementary to, and should be read in conjunction with the audited financial statements for the fiscal year ended December 31, 2008.
-The financial statements have been prepared in accordance with generally accepted accounting principles ("GAAP") in Canada and all amounts, unless otherwise indicated, are expressed in Canadian dollars.
-The financial statements and management's discussion and analysis were reviewed and approved by the Company's Audit Committee and the Board of Directors.
-This discussion covers the last completed fiscal year and the subsequent period up to the date of the filing of this MD&A.
+The following management's discussion and analysis ("MD&A") relates to the financial condition and results operations of Platinex Inc. for the quarter ended March 31, 2009 and should be read in conjunction with the interim unaudited financial statements for the quarter ended March 31, 2009.
+The interim financial statements have not been audited or reviewed by the Company's auditor.
+The interim financial statements and related notes have been prepared in accordance with generally accepted accounting principles ("GAAP") in Canada and all amounts, unless otherwise indicated, are expressed in Canadian dollars.
+Disclosures in the interim statements do not conform in all respects to GAAP for the annual statements.
+These statements follow the same accounting policies and methods as the most recent audited annual financial statements and should be read in conjunction with the audited financial statements for the year ended December 31, 2008.
+This discussion covers the last completed fiscal quarter and the subsequent period up to the date of the filling of this MD&A; this MD&A is dated May 29, 2009.